-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Three months ended October 31, 2016 and 2015

 1. Nature of business and going concern uncertainty:

 (a) Nature of business:

 Zecotek Photonics Inc. (the "Company") was incorporated on November 25, 1983 under the laws of the Province of British Columbia, Canada.
 The head office for the Company is located at: Unit 1120 - 21331 Gordon Way, Richmond, BC, Canada.